What 49 CFR Part 40 Is

 - WHO must be tested (which job categories are "safety-sensitive")

-- Random testing rates (e.g., FMCSA: 50% drug, 10% alcohol in 2024)
+- Random testing rates (e.g., FMCSA: 50% drug, 10% alcohol for 2026 — FMCSA sets the minimum annually, so confirm the current year’s rate)

 - Post-accident criteria specific to that mode